 The value of a currency depends on crucial factors such as inflation, employment, imports and exports, trade deficit, performance of equity markets, foreign exchange reserves, geopolitical conditions, etc.

 However, there are actually four main factors that need to be taken into consideration before weighing the strength of a currency.
 Below are the factors that affect the value of currencies in different countries.
 These factors are universal and stand true for any country in the world.
+Let’s look at the factors that affect the value of a currency and determine the highest currencies in the world:

 1. Interest Rates

 A country’s interest rate is a major factor that determines the strength or weakness of a country’s currency.
 In simple words, the interest rate is the cost amount that needs to be paid on borrowing money.
 The change in the interest rate level is determined by the country’s central bank.
 It is done to revive or slow down the economy.
+In America, the US Federal Reserve sets interest rates to influence the economy.

 As the interest rate of a particular currency rises, so does the demand.
 Similarly, when the interest rates go down, so does the demand for that currency.
 Because of the additional rate of return on currency exchange, investors remain interested in buying currencies which have higher interest rates.